ibayer/fastFM-core/README.rst

    :target: https://travis-ci.org/ibayer/fastFM

 This repository contains the source code for the fastFM C library and the stand-alone comand line interface (cli).
-In general we recommend to use fastFM through the high level `Python interface <https://github.com/ibayer/fastFM>`_.
+In general we recommend to use fastFM with the `Python interface <https://github.com/ibayer/fastFM>`_.

 Usage